Why purchase from our website or our galleries at Thomas Kinkade at Southglenn Mall?

 Back to Top

 The same process (including the glazing) applied to a Renaissance Edition is used for the Studio Proof.
-However, after the glazing has dried, Thomas Kinkade will then personally personally highlight the piece.
-Whereas on a Renaissance Edition, a Master Highlighter does all the highlights, in a Studio Proof, Thomas Kinkade actually adds paint to the canvas.
-In addition, he will hand sign the front of the canvas in liquid gold ink.
+However, after the glazing has dried, Thomas Kinkade then personally embellished/highlighted the piece.
+Whereas on a Renaissance Edition, a Master Highlighter does all the highlights, in a Studio Proof, Thomas Kinkade actually added paint to the canvas.
+In addition, he hand signed the front of the canvas in liquid gold ink.

-Studio Proofs are only sold through signature galleries and only 4% of the S/N release number are released as a Studio Proof.
+Only 4% of the S/N release number are released as a Studio Proof.
 Therefore, if 1000 Standard Numbered pieces were released, there would only be 40 Studio Proofs released.
-So the big deal with a Studio Proof is that Thomas Kinkade himself actually applied the oils himself to your canvas.
-Since Studio Proofs are so special, Thomas Kinkade will never highlight a canvas at special events or such but rather reserves this for work in his studio and it is only applied to a Studio Proof or Master Edition.
+So the big deal with a Studio Proof is that Thomas Kinkade himself actually applied the oils himself to your canvas and signed the front.
+Since Studio Proofs are so special, Thomas Kinkade never highlighted a canvas at special events but rather reserved this for work in his studio and it was only applied to a Studio Proof or Master Edition.
 Studio Proof framed price ranges are as follows: $4,940 (18x27), $7,950 (24x36), $10,870 (28x42).
 Due to Thom's passing in April 2012, Studio Proofs can no longer be made since Thom can no longer work on them.
-As a result, Studio Proofs are extremely rare and are sometimes unavailable to us.
-Therefore, we may not be able to fulfill all Studio Proof orders made on the website.
-If this is the case, we will notify you within 7 business days and refund you 100% of your purchase.
+As a result, Studio Proofs are extremely rare and have jumped up considerably in price.
+We're excited to offer the largest slection of Studio Proofs at their original release price NOT the current secondary market price which is typically 2 to 3 times more in cost and are the prices our competitors use.

 Back to Top